polterguy/polterguy.github.io/documentation/magic/index.md

 * __[moduleName]__ - Primary URL of endpoint
 * __[database]__ - Name of database, and connection string, e.g. `[generic|sakila]`
 * __[arguments]__ - Hyperlambda declaratiun of arguments endpoint can handle.
 E.g. `filter:string`.
-* __[verb]__ - HTTP verb endpoint wraps
+* __[verb]__ - HTTP verb endpoint wraps.
+This can be any of 'get', 'post', 'put', 'delete', and 'patch'
 * __[endpointName]__ - Secondary URL for endpoint
 * __[sql]__ - Actual SQL executed as endpoint is executing
-* __[overwrite]__ - If true invocation will overwrite any existing file
+* __[overwrite]__ - If true invocation will overwrite any existing file, otherwise the invocation will throw an exception if the endpoint file already exists
-* __[isList]__ - If true, the endpoint will return a list of items - Otherwise it will return a scalar value.
+* __[isList]__ - If true, the endpoint will return an array of objects - Otherwise it will return the first object only.

 The endpoint can only be invoked by a root user.

+### Frontend generator

+This part describes the frontend generator allowing you to create some sort of frontend, wrapping your previously created backend endpoints.

+#### GET magic/system/crudifier/templates

+This endpoint returns all frontend templates the system can use for generating frontends.
+It requires no arguments, but can only be invoked by a root user.
+This is used to allow the user to select a frontend template as he or she wants to generate a frontend of some sort.

+#### GET magic/system/crudifier/template

+This endpoint returns Markdown describing the specified template with a humanly understandable description, implying it returns the README.md file associated with the template specifeid as the _"name"_ query parameter.
+As the user is selecting a template, typically displaying the result of invoking this endpoint makes sense, since it allows the user to understand what the template does for him or her.
+The endpoint can only be invoked by a root user.

+#### GET magic/system/crudifier/template-args

+This endpoint returns the additional custom arguments the specified frontend template can handle.
+It requires one query parameter being _"name"_ of template you wish to retrieve arguments for.
+The return value of invocations to this endpoint becomes the **[args]** collection for invocations to the above endpoint.
+The endpoint can only be invoked by a root user.

 #### POST magic/system/crudifier/generate-frontend

-This endpoint generates a frontend based upon a template, and either copies into a local folder on the server, or given to the client as a ZIP file download.
+This endpoint generates a frontend based upon a template, and either puts the result into a local folder on the server, or returns as a ZIP file download to the client.
 The endpoint requires the following payload.

 ```json
 {